-The number of live births in 2009 was 1.07 million or 8.5 per 1000 population.
+The number of live births in 2011 was 1.05 million or 8.3 per 1000 population.
 A caution about the vital statistics is that the figure does not include foreign nationals.
 In fact, the total number of live births was 1.1 million.
 Approximately 3% of newborns are foreigners.

 Aging of the population is attributable not only to prolonged life span but also to the sharp decline of birth rate.
 Japan once boasted of its high fertility rate.
 During 1947 through 1949, the first baby boom, the annual live birth was around 2.6 million or the crude fertility rate of 4.
-However, the crude fertility rate has consistently declined to the latest figure of 1.37 (2009), far below the replacement level.
+However, the crude fertility rate has consistently declined to the latest figure of 1.37 (2010), far below the replacement level.
 This figure is higher than Korea (1.13, in 2006) but far lower than the U.S. (2.1 in 2006).

-A sharp decline in birth rate seen in 1961 was due to a superstition concerning the "fire horse"
+A sharp decline in birth rate seen in 1961 was due to a superstition concerning the "fire horse" year according to the lunar calendar coming by every 60 years

-year according to the lunar calendar coming by every 60 years suffering from food shortage in the post-era, the number of birth was 2.7 million.
+What are noteworthy about the trend of births are abortions.
+Japan has a liberal policy about abortions (cf. Maternal and Child Health).
+As vividly illustrated below, the number of pregnancies has remained stable in the postwar era until 1973.
+The decline of births in the 1950s and 60s was brought about artificial "culling" of pregnancies.
+In 1947, when Japan was still suffering from food shortage in the post-era, the number of birth was 2.7 million.
 The then government was worried about the rapid population growth and eased the regulation of abortions in 1952.
 Consequently the number of abortions increased and decreased the number of birth to a bottom of 1.57 million in 1957.
 This policy change left a deep "gap" between two peaks of baby boomers.